-The terrain is illustrated on the charts in colours: Water is light blue, ground level is white and various shades of brown are used for elevation (usually in 1000 feet steps), the darker the brown the higher the terrain is from the field elevation.
+The terrain is illustrated on the charts in colors: Water is light blue, ground level is white and various shades of brown are used for elevation (usually in 1000 feet steps), the darker the brown the higher the terrain is from the field elevation.

 This is an area that still needs some love with the charts.
-Normally the colours used versus altitude should always be the same but in high elevation terrain, having a chart on a brown background did not feel natural.
-So white was decided as the colour of the elevation of the airport (a layer of 1000 feet) and the light brown would start from 1000 feet above this.
-One day I will have to revisit this and hopefully new tools will help getting some organisation in there.
+Normally the colors used versus altitude should always be the same but in high elevation terrain, having a chart on a brown background did not feel natural.
+So white was decided as the color of the elevation of the airport (a layer of 1000 feet) and the light brown would start from 1000 feet above this.